Piotr1215/katacoda-scenarios/k8s-networking/k8s-networking-linkerd/step1.md

 Once all nodes are ready, we can see cluster health information.

-Check what pods are deployed in *kube-system* namespace:
+Check if all system pods are running in *kube-system* namespace:

 `kubectl get pods -n kube-system`{{execute T1 interrupt}}